raghav25bai10853/Real-Estate-Database-Management-System/README.md

 ```

 ---

-## Postman Setup
-1. Create a new Collection called "Real Estate API".
-2. Add a collection variable `baseUrl = http://localhost:8080`.
-3. For each request above, replace `http://localhost:8080` with `{{baseUrl}}`.
-4. Set `Content-Type: application/json` header on all POST/PUT requests, and paste the JSON body under the **Body → raw → JSON** tab.

 ## Notes for Beginners
 - **No JPA**: All SQL is written explicitly inside the `dao/` classes using `JdbcTemplate`.
 This is intentional so you can see exactly what SQL runs.